2023 Stripe Review: Best Online Payment Processor

 - Deposit speed: 2 business days, or 1%, minimum 50 cents for instant payout

-Creating a Stripe account starts with a click of a button and is completed in minutes.
-You will then be prompted to activate the payment features by providing information such as:
+Setting up a Stripe account is not complicated and can be completed in minutes.
+You will be prompted to activate the payment features by providing information, such as:

 - Business or trade name